Elliot Gómez

-Elliot Gómez López (born 11 June 1999) is a Spanish professional footballer who plays as a left winger for Hércules CF, on loan from CD Tenerife.
+Elliot Gómez López (born 11 June 1999) is a Spanish professional footballer who plays as a left winger for Andorran club UE Santa Coloma.

 Club career

 Born in Güímar, Tenerife, Canary Islands, Gómez joined Real Madrid's La Fábrica in 2013, from CD Tenerife.
 On 18 July 2018, after finishing his formation, he was loaned to Segunda División B side Burgos CF for the season.

 Gómez made his senior debut on 25 August 2018, playing the last nine minutes in a 0–2 away loss against SD Ponferradina.
 The following 31 January, after just one start in seven appearances, his loan was cut short, and subsequently terminated his deal with Los Blancos.
 On 5 February 2019, he returned to his former club Tenerife, being assigned to the reserves in Tercera División.

 Gómez made his professional debut on 22 November 2019, coming on as a late substitute for goalscorer Suso Santana in a 2–0 away defeat of Sporting de Gijón in the Segunda División championship.
 The following 10 June, he extended his contract until 2021.

 On 2 October 2020, Gómez further extended his contract until 2023, and was immediately loaned to Real Valladolid Promesas in the third tier, for the season.
 The following 23 August, he moved to Segunda División RFEF side Hércules CF also in a temporary deal.